emberjs/guides/source/templates/writing-helpers.md

 ### Helper Arguments

-You can pass one or more arguments to Handlebars helpers which can be used inside the function.
+You can pass one or more arguments to  which can be used inside the function.
 In the above example, we passed the amount in cents as the first and only argument.